Maria Benedita Bormann: Personal life

 According to a contemporary, the writer Inês Sabino, Bormann was known as an elegant and sophisticated woman who often attended intellectual salons, sometimes singing mezzo-soprano while accompanying herself on the piano.
 In addition to Portuguese, she spoke English and French.

 Bormann died of a stomach ulcer in July 1895.

 Reception

 Because of their controversial treatment of female sexuality, Bormann's novels were criticized by at least two contemporary writers: Araripe Júnior dismissed Celestes protagonist as an insane erotomaniac, while Inês Sabino referred to Bormann disparagingly as a female equivalent of Émile Zola.

 After her death, Bormann's works were largely forgotten until the mid-1970s, when a new wave of interest in Brazilian women writers began.
-During this wave, Bormann's writings, as well those of as other neglected Brazilian women writers such as Júlia Lopes de Almeida, Maria Firmina dos Reis, Albertina Berta and Carmen Dolores, were brought back into print.
+During this wave, Bormann's writings, as well as those of other neglected Brazilian women writers such as Júlia Lopes de Almeida, Maria Firmina dos Reis, Albertina Berta and Carmen Dolores, were brought back into print.
 The Cambridge History of Latin American Women's Literature describes Bormann as one of the most important writers of her era.